Lyneham Primary School

 Pastoral Support

-We have two part time Emotional Literacy Support Assistants (ELSAs) who are non-class based and support children individually and in small groups, both within and outside of the classroom.
+We have three part time Emotional Literacy Support Assistants (ELSAs) who support children individually and in small groups, both within and outside of the classroom.
+Two of these ELSAs are non-class based.

 There are a number of intervention programmes which the ELSA and other TAs implement linked to developing self-esteem, confidence, social skills and enabling children to manage their emotions.
 All children across the school may access these programmes of intervention at different times should the need arise.